specklesystems/speckle-automate-github-action/README.md

 ## Introduction

 This repository contains the source code for the Speckle Automate GitHub Action.
-It is a GitHub Action that publishes a Speckle Automate Function to Speckle Automate your source code.
+It is a GitHub Action that publishes a Speckle Automate Function definition to Speckle's automation platform.

 ## Documentation

+> [!NOTE]
+> This is a low level building block action.
+> As a Speckle Automate Function developer you probably want to use our [composite action](https://github.com/specklesystems/speckle-automate-github-composite-action)

 ### Inputs